greysun/GraphEmbeddings/README.md

 ![age](images/age.png)

 PCA on age embeddings yields a similar curve, however one axis appears to correlate with the working population.
 Embedding names represent the type (2 for age) and the 3-year bucket, for example bucket 2_6 contains ages in [18,21) while bucket 2_10 contains ages [30,33).
 The below image indicates ages below 21 and above 66 off the plane shared by age buckets for [22, 66).
+It is noteworthy that this structure is entirely learned from triples with relations like, skill, location, employer, and school.

 ![age2](images/age2.png)